 Acupuncture is now a registered allied health profession.
-It’s fast becoming a popular choice due to the profound results treatments can have.
+It’s fast becoming a popular choice due to treatment results.
 But what is it and how does acupuncture work?

 What is Acupuncture?